Beyond the Board: Exploring AI Robustness Through Go

 PhD Candidate

 Kellin Pelrine is a PhD candidate at McGill University advised by Reihaneh Rabbany.
 He is also a member of the Mila AI Institute and the Centre for the Study of Democratic Citizenship.
 His main interests are in developing machine learning methods to leverage all available data and exploring how we can ensure methods will work as well in practice as on paper, with a particular focus on social good applications.
-Kellin collaborates with Adam Gleave at FAR, and previously worked with us as a Research Scientist Intern.
+Kellin collaborates with Adam Gleave at FAR.AI, and previously worked with us as a Research Scientist Intern.

 Tony Wang